ISO/IEC 23090-31 — MPEG-I Haptics Coding

 Hybrid approach

-Combines vectorial low-frequency bands with wavelet high-frequency bands (C2VWR mode).
-This two-layer scheme balances complexity and quality for interactive XR content.
+Combines parametric low-frequency bands with wavelet high-frequency bands.
+This two-layers (or more) scheme balances complexity and quality for interactive XR content.

 Evaluations

-Objective and subjective tests (MUSHRA, 35 participants / 3 labs) show C2VWR achieves excellent perceptual quality above 8 kbps and perceptually lossless at ≥ 64 kbps.
+Objective and subjective tests (MUSHRA, 35 participants / 3 labs) show performances from excellent perceptual quality above 8 kbps and perceptually lossless at ≥ 64 kbps for the test set used.

 Conformance & Reference Framework